superresistant/senko/README.md

 The following modifications have been made:
 - VAD model has been swapped from FSMN-VAD to either Pyannote [segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) or [Silero VAD](https://github.com/snakers4/silero-vad)
-- Fbank feature extraction is done fully upfront, in C++, using all available CPU cores
+- Fbank feature extraction is done fully upfront, on the GPU using [kaldifeat](https://github.com/csukuangfj/kaldifeat) if on NVIDIA, and on the CPU using all cores otherwise.
-- Batched inference of CAM++ embedding model
+- Batched inference of the CAM++ embedding model
 - Clustering when on NVIDIA (with a GPU of CUDA compute capability 7.0+) can be done on the GPU through [RAPIDS](https://docs.rapids.ai/api/cuml/stable/zero-code-change/)

 On Linux/WSL, both Pyannote segmentation-3.0 and CAM++ run using PyTorch, but on Mac, both models run through CoreML.
 The CAM++ CoreML conversion was done from scratch in this project (see [`tracing/coreml`](tracing/coreml)), but the segmentation-3.0 converted model and interfacing code is taken from the excellent [FluidAudio](https://github.com/FluidInference/FluidAudio) project by Fluid Inference.